nothingstopsme/pyfaac3/README.md

 ```

 ## Notes on faac
-It is worth mentioning that faac maintains an internal buffer for encoding, and faacEncEncode() will not return any result (returning 0 bytes in fact) until that buffer is filled up.
+It is worth mentioning that faac maintains an internal buffer for encoding, and faacEncEncode() will not return any results (returning 0 bytes in fact) until the buffer is filled up.
-Due to that behaviour, there is actually a delay in producing encoded data, and this is also why flushing operations are needed after all audio samples have been submitted through faacEncEncode(), in order to make up the delay.
+Due to that behaviour, there is actually a delay in producing the corresponding output after an input frame is submitted, and this is why flushing operations are needed at the end of encoding when all input samples have been consumed, in order to make up the delay of the last few output frames.

-The presence of delay might not matter for pure PCM-to-AAC conversion, but it becomes an issue when each generated AAC frame is directly involved in a synchronisation process with other media; in that case, special care should be taken to correct the time discrepancy caused by the delay.
+The presence of delay might not matter for pure PCM-to-AAC conversion, but it could lead to synchronisation issues if each generated AAC frame is to be played at some specific time along with other media; in that case, special care should be taken to correct the time discrepancy caused by the delay.